Healthy Homes Assessment Glengarry

 Glengarry Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Glengarry and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Glengarry and New Zealand rental homes where it is reasonably practicable to put in.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2023